 Take out the desired amount of frozen ravioli and allow to come to room temp (I lay them onto a silpat or cutting board for about an hour).
 Bring a large pot of water to a small boil.
 Drop in the ravioli one at a time, increasing the heat if the boil drops.
 Boil for several minutes, then fish out with a skimmer and lay onto a baking sheet lined with a cooling rack.
 This will allow any water to escape so you don’t have any excess water in your sauce.

 Transfer to plates or bowls.
 Serve immediately and enjoy.
+You an serve with prepared pasta sauce or make this creamy + chunky pasta sauce.

 Some great reads, discoveries and little bits of gratitude from the past several weeks: